When I checked the scale at 38 weeks pregnant, I remember thinking, “How am I ever going to bounce back from this?”

 4. Involve a friend

 I personally think working out with a buddy is much more fun and motivating.
-Schedule gym dates with a fellow postpartum mom, or link up with friends on your Apple Watch’s activity feature.
+Schedule gym dates with a fellow postpartum mom, plan a Peloton ride, or link up with friends on your Apple Watch’s activity feature.
 Share a playlist on Spotify where you can both add tunes to inspire your sessions.
 You’ll be surprised how quickly the time will pass when you have a friend, in IRL or virtual, to sweat it out with.

 5. Practice positive self-talk